Class of 2022 Young Alumni Panelists. (L-R: Alphonse Sinlao, Gerome Pabilonia, Christopher Iori, Max Machado, Gianluca Viscoso, and Patrick Bowe)

 On, January 4th 2023, six alumni from the Class of 2022 returned to Fordham Prep for the Young Alumni Panel to talk to students about their first semester of college.

-The panel included Max Machado (Princeton), Patrick Bowe (NYU), Christopher Iori (Clemson), Gianluca Viscoso (Fordham), Alphonse Sinlao (CUNY Sophie Davis), and Gerome Pabilonia (College of Mount Saint Vincent).
+The panel included Max Machado (Princeton), Patrick Bowe (NYU), Christopher Iori (Clemson), Gianluca Viscoso (Fordham), Alphonse Sinlao (CUNY School of Medicine - Sophie Davis), and Gerome Pabilonia (College of Mount Saint Vincent).

 Moderated by College Counselor Erica Keough, alumni on the panel were asked a series of questions to give Prep seniors tips on how to decide from their list of college acceptances and survive their first few months of college.